minibolt-guide/minibolt/guide/system/security.md

 ## Disable wireless interfaces

-Raspberry Pis come with Wifi and Bluetooth built-in.
+Some PC come with Wifi and Bluetooth built-in.
 That's great for most projects, but we should turn off all radios that are not needed for a security-focused device.

-* Open the RasPi OS configuration file, go to the following comment and add the applicable options below
+* Open the Ubuntu Server configuration file, go to the following comment and add the applicable options below

   ```sh
   $ sudo nano /boot/config.txt